-Kiyomizu-dera is one of Kyoto’s most iconic temples, offering sweeping views, rich cultural traditions, and just enough interactive adventure to keep kids excited.
+Kiyomizu-dera (清水寺) is one of Kyoto’s most iconic temples, offering sweeping views, rich cultural traditions, and just enough interactive adventure to keep kids excited.
 Whether you’re standing on the dramatic wooden platform of the temple, exploring forested paths, or sipping sacred water at Otowa Falls, visiting Kiyomizudera with kids blends nature, myth, and exploration, a perfect adventure for families discovering eastern Kyoto.

 Disclaimer: This post contains affiliate links.
 If you click to purchase, it’s at no extra cost to you… when you book through our links, you help support LuNi Travels and the family guides we create!

 Why Book Ahead?
-It’s often quicker, avoids long lines, and helps skip language barriers at the ticket counter. *Prices are subject to change.
+It’s quicker, avoids long lines, helps skip language barriers, prevents sold-out attractions, and solves payment issues at places that don’t accept credit cards. *Prices are subject to change.

-Why It’s Great for Families
+Why Kiyomizu-dera is Great for Families with Kids

 - The huge wooden deck (stage) gives kids space to move while offering one of Kyoto’s best panoramic views.